GameBridgeAI/ts_serialize/docs/blog.md

 There are many serialization formats; for our examples we will talk about JavaScript Object Notation (JSON).
-JSON is standard, language-independent file format that represends objects as key and value pairs in human readable text.
+JSON is standard, language-independent file format that represents objects as key and value pairs in human readable text.

 JavaScript (and by extension TypeScript) also have "Objects"; these objects have their own rules for the keys and values.
 Methods (functions) can be a value for